The Life and Martyrdom of St. Peter and St. Paul

 Who is St. Abdias of Babylon?

-He is traditionally regarded as a disciple of the Apostles and an early witness to their lives and ministry.
+He is traditionally regarded as a disciple of the Apostles and one of the first to document their lives and ministry beyond the book of Acts.

 Key Themes